 - > To save the changes to the non-volatile flash memory: - 1.
-Open the Maintenance Actions page (see "Basic Maintenance" on page 305). - 2.
+Open the Maintenance Actions page (see 'Basic Maintenance' on page 359). - 2.
 Under the 'Save Configuration' group, click the BURN button; a confirmation message appears when the configuration successfully saves.

 - Saving configuration to the non-volatile memory may disrupt current traffic on the device.
-To avoid this, disable all new traffic before saving, by performing a graceful lock (see "Locking and Unlocking the Device" on page 307). - Throughout the Web interface, parameters displayed with the lightning symbol are not applied on-the-fly and require that you reset the device for them to take effect (see "Resetting the Device" on page 305). - The Home page's General Information pane displays whether the device is currently "burning" the configuration (see "Viewing the Home Page" on page 44).
+To avoid this, disable all new traffic before saving, by performing a graceful lock (see 'Locking and Unlocking the Device' on page 361). - Throughout the Web interface, parameters displayed with the lightning for symbol are not applied on-the-fly and require that you reset the device for them to take effect (see 'Resetting the Device' on page 359). - The Home page's General Information pane displays whether the device is currently "burning" the configuration (see 'Viewing the Home Page' on page 49).

-29 High Availability Maintenance
+30 High Availability Maintenance

-The High Availability Maintenance page allows you to perform a switch-over between the Active and Redundant SBCs.
-It also allows you to reset the Redundant SBC.
+The High Availability Maintenance page allows you to perform a switch-over between the Active and Redundant devices.
+It also allows you to reset the Redundant device.

-- When performing a switchover or a reset on a Redundant SBC, the HA mode becomes temporarily unavailable. - This page can also be accessed from the toolbar's Device Actions dropdown menu options - Switch Over and Reset Redundant (refer to "Toolbar Description" on page 32).
+- When performing a switchover or a reset on a Redundant device, the HA mode becomes temporarily unavailable. - This page can also be accessed from the toolbar's Device Actions dropdown menu options - Switch Over and Reset Redundant (see 'Toolbar Description' on page 30).